-- and adequate and to regularly update the Corporate Governance Policy - 2.
-To monitor and supervise directors and staff's compliance with the Corporate Governance Policy and the Code - 3.
-To review the structure and components of the Board of Directors, to monitor the term of office of its directors, from Vice President and over) - 4.
-To determine the director's qualifications in line with business strategy and the nomination process by taking correspond with the Company's strategy - 5.
+- 1. To consider and review whether the Company's Corporate Governance Policy and its Code of Conduct are appropriate and adequate and to regularly update the Corporate Governance Policy - To monitor and supervise directors and staff's compliance with the Corporate Governance Policy and the Code of Conduct so that it is in line with those determined by the Board of Directors and to arrange a system where BPP can receive grievances concerning the Corporate Governance and Code of Conduct from stakeholders - 3.
+To review the structure and components of the Board of Directors, to monitor the term of office of its directors, Chief Executive Officer, and Executive Officers, and to prepare a succession plan for senior executives (starting from Vice President and over) - 4.
+To determine the director's qualifications in line with business strategy and the nomination process by taking into consideration board diversity in terms of skills, experience, gender, and knowledge and competency that correspond with the Company's strategy - 5.
 To recruit and nominate persons as Directors, Chief Executive Officer, and Executive Officers when the term is due or whenever there is a vacancy or other executive positions as entrusted by the Board - 6.
-To suggest measures for performance evaluation of individual director and the Board of Directors as a group; Company's directors - 7.
-To review and recommend an amendment to the Corporate Governance and Nomination Committee's scope of work, duties and responsibilities to respond to changing circumstances - To submit a performance report to the Board of Directors at least once a year 8. - 9.
+To suggest measures for performance evaluation of individual director and the Board of Directors as a group; to participate in the annual evaluation, summarize the evaluation results and report to the Board of Directors as well as monitor the results for improving performance efficiency and enhancing the competency of the Company's directors - 7.
+To review and recommend an amendment to the Corporate Governance and Nomination Committee's scope of work, duties and responsibilities to respond to changing circumstances - 8.
+To submit a performance report to the Board of Directors at least once a year - 9.
 To perform any other tasks as assigned by the Board of Director.
-To ensure that the Corporate Governance - for clarification or submission of relevant documents. - with the Company's expenses.
+To ensure that the Corporate Governance and Nomination Committee performs its duties efficiently, the Committee shall conduct the following tasks: - 9.1.
+Within the scope of its authority, the Committee shall invite management or function heads to attend its meeting for clarification or submission of relevant documents. - 9.2.
+The Committee shall hire consultants or organize other activities relating to its duties and responsibilities with the Company's expenses.

-In 2023, the Corporate Governance and Nomination Committee convened three meetings, all of which were guorate, and all agenda items were covered.
+In 2023, the Corporate Governance and Nomination Committee convened three meetings, all of which were quorate, and all agenda items were covered.
 For further information on the Corporate Governance and Nomination Committee Charter, please visit the Company's website by scanning the QR Code or clicking on the icon Click Here.